1 At that time Herod the tetrarch heard of the fame of Jesus,

 36 And besought him that they might only touch the hem of his garment: and as many as touched were made perfectly whole.

-All of the sick were brought to Jesus, and everyone who touched the hem of his robe were healed.
+All of the sick were brought to Jesus, and everyone who touched the hem of his robe was healed.